-It is proposed that for 2020-2021, the programme remains unchanged.
+It is proposed that for 2021-2022, the programme remains unchanged with triennial monitoring next scheduled for the 2023-2024 period.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2020-2021.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2021-2022.

-- 1. THAT in the first instance, the Kaponga landfill triennial monitoring programme remains in place with monitoring next scheduled for the 2020-2021 period. - 2.
-THAT should there be any issues with environmental or administrative performance in 2020-2021, monitoring of the Kaponga landfill may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, the Kaponga landfill triennial monitoring programme remains in place with monitoring next scheduled for the 2023-2024 period. - 2.
+THAT should there be any issues with environmental or administrative performance in 2021-2022, monitoring of the Kaponga landfill may be adjusted to reflect any additional investigation or intervention as found necessary.
 5 Manaia landfill

 The Manaia community landfill was in operation from the 1980s and STDC has held consent 3952, which authorises the discharge of both leachate and stormwater from the site, since 1991.
-The landfill used to service the township of Manaia and the surrounding rural areas exclusively.
+The landfill initially serviced the township of Manaia and the surrounding rural areas exclusively.
 However with the closure of the Matangara landfill (Hawera) in June 1998 and the Opunake landfill in November 1999, the landfill's catchment expanded to service these other areas until it closed in June 2006.